 - Lenders: Banks and other lenders assess a company’s financial condition to decide whether it qualifies for a loan.
 Banks have their own forms and reports that need to be completed as part of a loan application, but company accounting reports can provide a preliminary indication of whether a business may qualify.

 - Insurers: Insurers can look at company financials to determine what types of insurance a business may need and how much coverage may be required to provide it adequate protection.

 - Shareholders: Current and prospective investors often review company accounting reports to assess the value of the company and its future prospects.
 These reports can be extremely thorough but are also often condensed.

 These are a few of the hypothetical situations that illustrate why it’s important to be able to customize financial reports ‒ they help you provide better insights for the shareholders, lenders, accountants, and others who may review them.

 Key takeaway: In addition to helping set strategy, accounting reports can be used for tax, lending, and insurance purposes.

 Accounting software reports

-Thankfully, accounting reports of all types can be easily generated using most off-the-shelf accounting software packages, and these reports can be updated continuously to provide up-to-the-minute (though unaudited) insights into what is happening in your business and the financial standing of the company.
+Thankfully, accounting reports of all types can be easily generated using most off-the-shelf accounting software packages, and these reports can be updated continuously to provide up-to-the-minute (though unaudited) insights on what is happening in your business and the financial standing of the company.

 If you’re going to invest in accounting software to help track your company’s finances, you should be sure it is capable of generating these reports easily.
 Some common options you should check for include: